Averageasd/powershell-programming/README.md

 # Powershell programming

 ## About
-Aspiring low-code/no-code developer who is learning Powershell...
+Aspiring low-code/no-code developer who is learning Powershell for his job.